 I love a simple Spring salad mix and beautiful red, purple, and yellow grape tomatoes.
 If you are bringing the salad to a potluck, you will want to rinse and completely dry the lettuce leaves.
 You can roll them lightly in paper towels to absorb any excess water.
 Then keep the vinaigrette in a separate storage container until ready to serve, when you can toss it together with the Spring mix and tomatoes.
 Lay the Herbed Parmesan Crisps on top of the salad and enjoy!

-Looking for a simple salad that will make the crowd go WOW at your next potluck?
-Look no further than PARMESAN CRISPS!
+PARMESAN CRISPS take an ordinary salad to extraordinary!
 These are a cheesy, crispy alternative to croutons.
 The simple salad with fresh greens and colorful tomatoes, the easy homemade vinaigrette, and crispy Parmesan crisps is the perfect Potluck Salad!

-- 5 oz Spring Mix or Mesclun Salad
+- 10 ounces Spring Mix or Mesclun Salad

 - 1 Shallot, large